 Hire, train, rinse, repeat.

 Is this what your safety program feels like?
 Something like this might help you check all the regulatory boxes and ace a safety manager evaluation, but what if you want to go a step further to prevent workplace illness and injury?
-Spencer Stang, PHD, owner of HR consulting firm Stang Decisions Systems, and Tom Anthos, President and CEO of TriMedia, say the answer could lie in employee self-reporting.
+Spencer Stang, PHD, owner of HR consulting firm Stang Decisions Systems, and Tom Anthos, Vice President of TriMedia, say the answer could lie in employee self-reporting.

 Stang, an industrial and organizational expert and psychology PHD, and Anthos, a Certified Industrial Hygienist, have worked together on employee selection for decades.
 But recent conversations posed an intriguing question, “What employee performance characteristics correlate with safe behaviors?”